Naum Berestetsky of LYNX.io tells us about how their system will substitute this easy-to-copy hand-written signature and will secure it on the cloud.

 First of all, how are you and your family doing in these COVID-19 times?

 Naum Berestetsky: COVID-19 is a challenging period for all of us, and my family is no exception.
 Thank God everyone is healthy, and fortunately, we live in an advanced country.
 It gives you support and confidence.
-These feeling helps to get through such life period more easily.
+These feeling helps to get through such a life period more easily.

 Tell us about you, your career, how you founded LYNX.io.